Hold a key.

 Core dictation

-Exclusive hotkey, local transcription, auto-type, tray menu, voice visualizer, autostart, guided model download, .deb package.
+Exclusive hotkey, local transcription in 90+ languages, auto-type, tray menu, voice visualizer, autostart, guided model download, .deb package, adjustable recording limit, Esc to cancel.

 later